mudiagaobriki/igrf-fast-api/README.md

 - `requirements.txt`: Lists all Python dependencies
 - `Procfile`: Specifies the command to start the application
 - `runtime.txt`: Specifies the Python version (3.9.0)
+- `render.yaml`: Specifies the build command, start command, and environment variables
+- `predeploy.sh`: A script that runs during deployment to copy custom files to the pyIGRF site-packages folder

 ### Environment Variables